natrlhy/teslaPowerwall/README.md

 - Implement logging
 - Command line switch parameters and help

-Thanks to <https://www.teslaapi.io/> for their teardown on the current Tesla API!
+Thanks a friend for helping me with Python and to <https://www.teslaapi.io/> for their teardown on the current Tesla API!